July 6, 2014

-A member of the Fantasy Sports Writers Association and resident of Mesa, Arizona Gary has been featured on a number of fantasy websites and in nationally circulated publications and received a nomination in 2013 for the FSWA Fantasy Football Web Article of the Year.
+A member of the Fantasy Sports Writers Association and Pro Football Writers of America who resides in Mesa, Arizona Gary has been featured on a number of fantasy websites and in nationally circulated publications, and received a nomination in 2013 for the FSWA Fantasy Football Web Article of the Year.

 These publications include the 2012 and 2013 USA Today Fantasy Football Previews, and the magazines distributed by Fantasy Sports Publications Inc., for whom Gary is a both a contributing author and associate editor.